mikecafarella/KNP/docs/install.md

         git clone https://github.com/mikecafarella/KNP

 2. From the newly created `KNP` directory, use the following command to install the Knowledge Client package.
+(Recommended: install within a  **virtual environment**.)

+        pip3 install -e client

     This command will install the client package as `knps` and some required packages.
 You can use `pip3 uninstall knps` to remove the package.

-        pip3 install -e client

-3. Up to now, the `knps` package is ready to go if you choose to use our server, use the following code in your program or python intepreter to import the package.
+3. You can now use `import knps` in python programs.
 The package APIs can be found at [here](api.md).

-        import knps
+## UKCN server configuration

 4. To run a UKCN server locally, create a `personal.yaml` file in the repo root directory with the following contents, setting the address and port to your liking: